Daughter of Malcolm X found dead in Brooklyn home: NYPD

-MIDWOOD, Brooklyn — A daughter of Malcolm X was found dead in a Brooklyn home, according to police.
+MIDWOOD, Brooklyn — Malikah Shabazz, one of six daughters of Malcolm X, was found dead in her Brooklyn home on Monday, according to police.

-Malikah Shabazz was found dead at a Brooklyn home Monday; officials received a 911 call from Shabazz’s daughter at about 5 p.m., police said.
+Shabazz, 56, was found dead after officials received a 911 call from Shabazz’s daughter at about 5 p.m., police said.

 Officials said they do not suspect criminality.